 What data plans and pricing does T-Mobile offer?

-Many of our plans include video optimization features which, when connected to the cellular network, deliver a DVD quality (typically 480p or better) video experience at up to 1.5Mbps with minimal buffering while streaming.
-Customers may choose a plan where this feature is always enabled (T-Mobile ONE), with the option to add on a native-resolution video feature for an additional charge, disabling optimization on device (“HD Day Pass).
-We also offer a feature or rate plan with up to Ultra HD video capability (max 4K) both on-device and via tethering (T-Mobile ONE Plus™).
-Customers may also choose plans that offer HD video capability (typically 1080p), or that have video optimization as a customer-controlled feature that can be disabled or enabled at any time ("Binge On"), so that when enabled, their high-speed data lasts longer.
+Many T-Mobile plans include video optimization features which, when connected to the cellular network, deliver a DVD-quality (up to 2.5 Mbps) video experience with minimal buffering while streaming.
+Customers may choose a plan where DVD-quality is always enabled (Magenta), with the option to add on a feature where video streams at speeds that provide HD video capability (typically 1080p) on-device (HD Day Pass).
+We also offer a feature or rate plan with up to Ultra HD video capability (max 4K) both on-device and via tethering (Magenta® MAX).
+Customers may also have plans that offer HD video capability (typically 1080p), or that have video optimization as a customer-controlled feature that can toggle on or off DVD-quality video at any time ("Binge On"), so that when enabled, their high-speed data lasts longer.
 Some qualifying video providers may choose to self-optimize their video content or opt-out of the Binge On program, see listing.
-The Binge On optimization technology is not applied to the video services of these providers; video from these services will stream at native resolution, and high-speed data consumption will continue as if Binge On were not enabled.
+The Binge On optimization technology is not applied to the video services of these providers and high-speed data consumption will continue as if Binge On were not enabled.
 In some instances, video optimization may also identify and treat downloads of video files as if they were real-time video streams.
 However, T-Mobile offers content providers a way to opt-in to a protocol to help identify video downloads and ensure they are not treated as streaming video.
-Additional information, including technical criteria for content provider participation in the Binge On program participation is found here.
+Additional information, including technical criteria for content provider participation in the Binge On program or video file download protocol, is found here.
 Customers who have plans that are no longer for sale may have different video features available, and should check www.myT-Mobile.com for more information.
 Sprint-branded customers who have yet to switch to a T-Mobile SIM card may experience video optimization at 2.0 Mbps in limited areas.

-For more information about our current data plans for our services, including prices, terms, and conditions, high-speed data allotments and other features, please see the following:
+For more information about our current data plans for our services, including prices, terms and conditions, high-speed data allotments and other features, please see the following:

 Schools and libraries seeking to participate in the E-Rate program may be eligible to purchase Broadband Internet Access Services under existing contracts between T-Mobile and government agencies.
 Schools and libraries interested in learning about eligibility to purchase under these contracts and the Broadband Internet Access Services available under these contracts should contact their account representative.